-The BLM conducted a review of scientific literature to identify the flow regime needed to support the imperiled and vulnerable riparian communities of Potter (See BLM's recommendation letter for additional details).
+The BLM conducted a review of scientific literature to identify the flow regime needed to support the riparian community of Monitor Creek (See BLM's recommendation letter for additional details).
 Considerable research has been conducted on the hydrologic conditions necessary for establishment and persistence of cottonwood trees.
 Those studies conclude that the persistence of cottonwood trees as part of a riparian community is highly dependent on infrequent flood or high-flow events (Cooper et al., 1999).
-High-flow events create disturbed areas and wet sediment deposits where cottonwood can germinate by seed, root, or branch fragment propagation (Scott et al., 1997).
+High-flow events create disturbed areas and wet sediment deposits where cottonwood can germinate by seed, root or branch fragment propagation (Scott et al., 1997).

-Like cottonwood trees, strapleaf willow, silver buffalo berry, skunkbush sumac, and red osier dogwood benefit from flood events.
-Strapleaf willow and silver buffaloberry seeds require disturbed areas and wet sediment deposits for germination and development.
-Skunkbush sumac, red osier dogwood also reproduces by seed and root sprouts.
-Sprouting occurs more frequently in response to large disturbance events such as floods However, unlike cottonwood trees, skunkbush sumac, red osier dogwood, and silver buffaloberry need well-drained soils and will not tolerate long-duration high-flow events or high-water tables for long durations.
-BLM believes that the sandstone-based soils along Potter Creek and the generally short duration of high-flow events allows these species to survive and grow collectively.
+Like cottonwood trees, red osier dogwood also reproduces by seed and root sprouts.
+Their reproduction requires soils that are saturated during the growing season.
+However, unlike cottonwood trees, red osier dogwood needs well-drained soils and will not tolerate long-duration high-flow events or high-water tables for long durations.
+The species prefers wetland margins where soils are inundated in spring but completely dry by late summer.
+BLM believes that the sandstone-based soils along Monitor Creek and the generally short duration of high-flow events allows these species to survive and grow interspersed with the narrowleaf cottonwoods.

 In addition to high-flow events, research also concludes that slowly receding flow rates after the event are important for maintaining water levels in the alluvial aquifer.
 This allows the roots of new seedlings to grow and remain in contact with the receding groundwater levels in riparian soils (Mahoney and Rood, 1998).
-Baseflows, which occur in later summer, fall, and winter, also maintain water levels in the alluvial aquifer, supporting deep-rooted cottonwoods and willows, which both require constant access to groundwater to prevent dieback of upper branches or mortality.
+Baseflows, which occur in later summer, fall, and winter, also maintain water levels in the alluvial aquifer, supporting deep-rooted cottonwoods and willows, which both require constant access to groundwater to prevent die back of upper branches or mortality.